 One of the great things about this part of Tennessee is the abundance and variety of trees that beautify the area.
 But when tree limbs grow to the point of threatening power lines, Volunteer Energy Cooperative (VEC) has no choice – the tree must be trimmed.

-VEC’s certified arborist Steve Scott says that, before VEC crews or contract crews trim a tree, every effort is made to notify the property owner.
+VEC’s certified arborist Brad Rhea says that, before VEC crews or contract crews trim a tree, every effort is made to notify the property owner.
 But in some cases when the property owner cannot be notified, crews will still be forced to trim.

 VEC will only use EPA-approved herbicides that are rated the safest, use them in lowconcentrations, and deploy them with selective backpack spraying.